 Disabled access to all screens via a lift.
 Screens are fitted with infra-red 2 channel assisted hearing devices with T-Coil excitation facility, feature audio description facilities where made available by the film distributor and can display subtitles where made available by the film distributor.

-Movie Starr - Canvey Island - Eastern Esplanade, SS8 7DN
+- Canvey Island - Eastern Esplanade, SS8 7DN

-An independently own cinema claiming to be the only full time historic cinema in Essex.
-The 2 screen cinema is believe to have opened in 1931.
+An independently owned cinema claiming to be the only full time historic cinema in Essex.
+The 2 screen cinema is believed to have opened in 1931.
 Tickets cost £3, £4 or £5 depending on the film and how much it costs them to screen.
 You can bring your own food and drink in for a small surcharge, but there is a long list of food and drink which isn't allowed so check the website or buy from them.

 Step-free access available, but currently there are no disabled toilets.

 The cinema doesn't have it's own car park, but there is some street parking and a few car parks nearby.
+It is also worth noting that they only accept cash payments in the cinema.

 Please note: It is recommended you check out the cinemas websites for the current films and booking information.
 Prebooking not always required, but recommended.
 The cinemas are of varying standards and no specific recommendations are being made.
+Updated as of October 2024.

 If I have missed any please let me know, I would love to add them in.